Signalium/signalium/docs/src/app/advanced/signals-as-monads/page.md

 ---

 {% callout title="Alternatively" %}
 This article is a deep dive into the theory behind Signals and Signalium.
-If you're trying to jump into Signalium feet first and build something, you should instead [skip ahead to the core docs](/core/reactive-functions-and-state) and come back to this when you have time later.
+If you're trying to jump into Signalium feet first and build something, you should instead [read the core docs first](/core/signals-and-reactive-functions) and come back to this when you have time later.
 {% /callout %}

 Signalium is, on its face, a state management library that is built primarily for React applications.
 However, it also represents a _paradigm-shift_ in the way we think about state management in reactive applications - not just in React, but in _any_ JavaScript app.

 Paradigm shifts like this usually require more than just skimming the documentation for them to sink in.
 If you take Signalium and simply rewrite your React application using the same patterns you used with hooks, you likely will see _some_ benefits in DX and performance.
 But, if you want to really get the most out of Signalium, then you need to understand _why_ it is necessary in the first place.
 What was it that led us to create a new state management system?
 What common problems is it solving that cannot be solved in other ways?

 This page is a deep dive into the theory behind Signals and Signalium.
 At its core, the Signal represents a new _monadic_ data structure for reactivity, one that is as fundamental as the Promise was for async.
-We will dig why this structure is important, how it can be used to solve difficult functional-reactive problems, and what it could look like in the future of the language as a whole.
+We will dig into why this structure is important, how it can be used to solve difficult functional-reactive problems, and what it could look like in the future of the language as a whole.

 ## First, a retrospective

 When React Hooks first hit the frontend world back in [2018](https://www.youtube.com/watch?v=dpw9EHDh2bM), I was, like many others, immediately enamored by them.
 React had already proven the benefits of component-oriented view layers, and the benefits of functional programming were finally becoming accepted in the industry after decades of dominance by object-oriented programming.
 I was skeptical that the _entire_ view layer could be pushed into a "pure" functional style, but I was also curious, because at the time I was working on a very similar set of problems.

 Back then, we were working on overhauling the Ember.js programming model holistically around an [early version](https://github.com/emberjs/rfcs/pull/410) of what would today be recognized as [Signals](https://github.com/tc39/proposal-signals), and one core issue we kept coming back to was _loading data_.
-Much like React pre-hooks, Ember components that wanted to load data outside of the framework's router had to rely on a variety of lifecycle hooks, and this dance of managing state and dynamically loading data was, to say the least, _very tricky_.
+Much like pre-hooks React, Ember components that wanted to load data outside of the framework's router had to rely on a variety of lifecycle hooks, and this dance of managing state and dynamically loading data was, to say the least, _very tricky_.

-Hooks, with early utilities like [SWR](https://swr.vercel.app/) and [Tanstack Query](https://tanstack.com/query/latest), showed a different path toward solving this problem.
+Hooks, with early utilities like [SWR](https://swr.vercel.app/) and [TanStack Query](https://tanstack.com/query/latest), showed a different path toward solving this problem.
 One that looked a lot cleaner and easier to understand, that made the whole process of managing that state _self-contained_ in a way that wasn't really possible before.
 They essentially extended _reactivity_ beyond components and into the world of data loading, DOM mutation, and general side-effect management as a whole.

 But in the years since their release, there have been more and more complications with the Hooks programming model.
 It's not uncommon these days for React devs to decry Hooks and the complexity that they add, and there have been more and more experiments with alternatives for state management such as [Legend State](https://legendapp.com/open-source/state/v3/) or [Jotai](https://jotai.org/) in the wider ecosystem.

 The React team has been attempting to solve these issues with an [experimental compiler](https://react.dev/learn/react-compiler) that purports to automatically add calls to `useMemo`, `useCallback`, and `React.memo`, reducing the cognitive overhead that plagues hooks usages - but I don't think that this is going to work, for the simple reason that adding an additional layer of compiler magic which _further_ obfuscates the usage of hooks seems like it ultimately will add more fuel to the raging firestorm of emergent complexity.
 You can't dig yourself out of a hole, so to speak.

 Meanwhile, on the other end of the JavaScript ecosystem, there has been an ongoing effort to standardize a new reactivity model built around **Signals**.
-Essentially every major frontend framework besides React - Angular, Vue, Svelte, Preact, Solid, and more - have more or less _independently_ arrived at the Signals design.
+Essentially every major frontend framework besides React — Angular, Vue, Svelte, Preact, Solid, and more — has more or less _independently_ arrived at the Signals design.
 Even Jotai and MobX in the React world are, essentially, Signals flavors in their own ways.
 There is enough independent discovery and convergent evolution here that it really does suggest that we've _found_ something interesting, at the least.

 Up until recently though, none of us has really been able to put our finger on it.
 We _feel_ like Signals solve many of the common problems we face in Hooks, but explaining _why_ usually leads to a long explanation with a lot of different examples and edge cases and corner cases and so on.
 We struggled to find a principle behind it all for quite some time.
 But now, we have (and I'm really sorry for this in advance):